vippsas/vipps-ecom-api/vipps-ecom-api-faq.md

 Have you successfully implemented `getPaymentDetails` or `getOrderStatus`?

 In case our callback fails, you will not automatically receive notification of order status.
-In case this fails, the backup should be to asked for status within a time frame.
+The backup should be to ask for status within a time frame.

 ## Where can I find reports on transactions?